 Walter On-Prem

-Bring up a local Walter stack in one command.
+Bring up a local Walter stack with a real CLI.

 Browser-first setup

-Walter handles bootstrap secrets automatically and lets you finish license and LLM setup in the browser after the stack comes up.
+Walter handles bootstrap secrets automatically and lets you finish license, admin, and LLM setup in the browser after the stack comes up.

 Quick path